edheidel/audiosnitch/README.md

 ```
 yarn test
 ```
-💡 When deploying the app, make sure that `Client ID` and `Client Secret` keys are stored in production `.env` configuration.
+💡 When deploying the app, make sure that the `Client ID` and `Client Secret` keys are stored in a production `.env` configuration.